francescroldan/BSPCommunicationBundle/README.md

 ## Basic Usage

-This bundle abstracts you from mailer's services, calling simply to his manipulator:
+This bundle abstracts you from any kind of communicaion services, calling simply to his manipulator:

 ``` php
 $communicationManipulator = $this->get('bsp.communication.manipulator');